Chamelaucium uncinatum

 Stems of white waxflowers for sale at the florist (Melbourne, Australia)

-Although naturally adapted to Mediterranean climates with dry summers, Waxflower will grow and flower well in dry to moderately humid subtropical climates.
-These are generally frost-free areas with annual lows of 9 to 17°C, annual highs of 20 to 32°C, annual rainfall of 300 to 1200 mm, and a dry season of 3 to 7 months, extending to 12 months with irrigation.
+Although naturally adapted to Mediterranean climates with dry summers, Waxflower will grow and flower well in dry-to-moderately humid subtropical climates.
+These are generally frost-free areas with annual lows of 9 to 17°C, annual highs of 20 to 32°C, annual rainfall of 300 to 1200 mm, and a dry season of 3 to 7 months, which can extend to 12 months with irrigation.

 New plants are usually started from cuttings as the seed has low viability.
 To propagate from cuttings, select semi-hardwood, side-shoot cuttings about 10-15 cm long.
 These should be set in a gritty, inert potting mix such as perlite, which provides good aeration and drainage.
 Treating the cut end with fungicide and a rooting compound helps to improve results.
-A deep container is needed to allow the long taproot room to grow and not become root-bound.
+A deep container is needed to allow the long taproot to grow without becoming root-bound.

 Waxflower performs best on free-draining loam, sandy loam, loamy sand, and sand soils of a slightly acid to moderately alkaline nature, generally with a pH of 6 to 8, and on sites with full to partial sun exposure.
-It has poor tolerance to clay or other slow-draining soils and soils of a strongly acid nature.
+It has poor tolerance for clay or other slow-draining soils, and for strongly acid soils.
 Over-fertilising before flowering will result in luxurious foliage and few flowers.

 The seed's low viability lowers the risk of the plant escaping cultivation and becoming a problem weed.
 The Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a low weed-risk species for Hawaii.